SSRG International Journal of Geoinformatics and Geological Science ( IJGGS )

 - Environmental Health

 - Petroleum Geology

 - Planetary Geology

 Authors Geographical Coverage :

-Estonia, United Kingdom, Poland, Philippines, Europe, Yemen, Nigeria, India, West Africa, Germany, Russia, Iran, Austria, UK, Sweden, Pakistan, Italy, Ghana, Sri Lanka, Sudan, USA, etc.
+Estonia, United Kingdom, Poland, Philippines, Europe, Yemen, Nigeria, India, West Africa, Germany, Russia, Iran, Austria, Sweden, Pakistan, Italy, Ghana, Sri Lanka, Sudan, USA, etc.